leocvml/ML_KNN/README.md

  KNN

-  1.calculate the distance between input and the current data 2.sort the distances in increasing order
+  1.calculate the distance between input and the current data \n 2.sort the distances in increasing order
   3.take k item with lowest distances to input
   4.finnd majority class among these item